gamedaoco/battlepass-bot/README.md

 There are few categories of configs, which are applied to one/multiple processes of the service.
 #### General
 * `LOGGING_LEVEL` - specify which log level to use, all logs which are lower will be ignored.
 Possible options are `debug`, `info`, `warn`, `error`;
 * `LOGGING_JSON` - should logs be stored in JSON format or not.
-Useful
+Useful for storing and analyzing logs with additional tools.
 * `DATABASE_URL` - access to database, e.g. `postgres://user:pass@example.com:5432/dbname`;
 #### Discord
 * `*DISCORD_BOT_KEY` - bot key to connect to discord guild and track progress.
 Bot should be added to guild before that.